Logging an entry

 • deep work 2.5 · tasks done 7 · meetings 4

-Every line above becomes a separate Type the first time you log it.
-From then on, that Type appears in the search dropdown — one tap to log again.
+Every line above becomes a separate Collection the first time you log it.
+From then on, that Collection appears in the search dropdown — one tap to log again.

-If your query doesn't match any existing Type or Routine, the empty state offers:
+If your query doesn't match any existing Collection, the empty state offers:

-Tap Create new type to make a Type and log your first entry in one go.
-Kaizendex picks sensible defaults — usually one numeric Property — which you can rename or extend later in Types.
+Tap Create new collection to make a Collection and log your first entry in one go.
+Kaizendex picks sensible defaults — usually one numeric Property — which you can rename or extend later in Collections.

 Defaults that just work